Senpai-Coders/CAPSTONE-PHS-Machine/phsmachine_docu/docs/Pages.md

 ![past indic](_media/indicator_past.png)

 Past detection shows the last 10 heat stress detections.
 You can **click** these to view more information about the detection record.

+## Detection Page

+Detection page contains all detection records that has been recorder by the system.
+You can view and manage this records here.

+### Records Tab

+This shows tabular view of the datas.
+You can **view, export, or delete** them.

+### Visualization Tab

+This shows visualization of all the data.